During Advent, the Pope said, "As we prepare for t...

 Pope Leo during the General Audience (@Vatican Media)

-On Monday, December 15, the Vatican unveiled its Nativity Scenes in St. Peter’s Square and the Paul VI Audience Hall.
+On Monday, December 15, the Vatican officially presented its Nativity Scenes in both St. Peter’s Square and the Paul VI Audience Hall.

 The Pope greets the faithful in St. Peter's Square (@Vatican Media)

-In his greetings to Polish speakers, he called for the last days of Advent to be a time of reflection and prayer and to prepare for the coming of Christ through the Sacrament of Confession or spiritual retreats.
+In an address to Polish audiences, he called for the remaining days of Advent to be spent in reflection and prayer while offering opportunities for preparing for Christ's arrival by way of the Sacrament of Confession or through the practice of retreating spiritually.

 The Pope in St. Peter's Square during the General Audience (@Vatican Media)

-On Wednesday, December 24, there will be no General Audience, as it is Christmas Eve.
+On Wednesday, December 24, the General Audience will be canceled in observance of Christmas Eve.

-There will be a Jubilee Audience on Saturday, December 20, and the next General Audience will be held on December 31, the last day of the year.
+A Jubilee Audience is scheduled for Saturday, December 20, while the subsequent General Audience will take place on December 31, marking the final day of the year.

-The last time a General Audience took place on New Year's Eve was 50 years ago in 1975, which was held by Pope St. Paul VI.
+The most recent General Audience held on New Year's Eve occurred 50 years ago in 1975, under the leadership of Pope St. Paul VI.

 Cookie Policy